ibex-team/ibex-lib/newdoc/contractor.rst

 HC4
 ------------------------------

-HC4 is the classical "constraint propagation" loop that we found in the literature.
+HC4 is the classical "constraint propagation" loop that we found in the literature :ref:`[Benhamou & al., 1999] <Benhamou99>`.
 It allows to contract with respect to a :ref:`system <mod-sys>` of constraints.

 In Ibex, the ``CtcHC4`` contractor is simply a direct specialization of ``CtcPropag`` (the :ref:`propagation contractor <ctc-propag>`).